drakkan/sftpgo/README.md

     - `banner`, string.
 Identification string used by the server.
 Leave empty to use the default banner.
 Default "SFTPGo_version"
     - `upload_mode` integer.
 0 means standard, the files are uploaded directly to the requested path.
 1 means atomic: files are uploaded to a temporary path and renamed to the requested path when the client ends the upload.
 Atomic mode avoids problems such as a web server that serves partial files when the files are being uploaded.
 In atomic mode if there is an upload error the temporary file is deleted and so the requested upload path will not contain a partial file.
     - `actions`, struct.
 It contains the command to execute and/or the HTTP URL to notify and the trigger conditions
         - `execute_on`, list of strings.
 Valid values are `download`, `upload`, `delete`, `rename`.
 On folder deletion a `delete` notification will be sent for each deleted file.
 Actions will be not executed if an error is detected and so a partial file is uploaded or downloaded.
 Leave empty to disable actions.
+The `upload` condition includes both uploads to new files and overwrite existing files
         - `command`, string.
 Absolute path to the command to execute.
 Leave empty to disable.
 The command is invoked with the following arguments:
             - `action`, any valid `execute_on` string
             - `username`, user who did the action